 No previous first aid training is required.
 Current CPR certification is highly desirable.

-Three-year certification is provided through University of Utah School of Medicine.
+Two-year certification is provided through University of Utah School of Medicine.

 • 16 hours of lectures, scenarios, and hands-on training.

 • Familiarity with a broad range of basic medical techniques.

 • Improvisation with standard outdoor recreation equipment.

 • Accredited by the University of Utah School of Medicine